Mark Billingham: Television adaptations

-Sky1's Thorne adaptation started broadcasting in October 2010, with acclaimed actor David Morrissey starring as Tom Thorne.
+Sky1's Thorne adaptation started broadcasting in October 2010, with actor David Morrissey starring as Tom Thorne.
 The first three episodes were an adaptation of Sleepyhead and were directed by Stephen Hopkins (24, Californication, The Life and Death of Peter Sellers).
-The final three episodes were an adaptation of Scaredy Cat, and guest-starred Canadian actress Sandra Oh (of Grey's Anatomy).
+The final three episodes were an adaptation of Scaredy Cat, and guest-starred Canadian actress Sandra Oh.

 His standalone novel In The Dark was adapted as a miniseries of the same name by the BBC in 2017.
-An adaptation of another standalone novel, Rush of Blood, is currently being developed for US television.
+An adaptation of another standalone novel, Rush of Blood, is being developed for US television.